 Ants enter homes to find water, sweets or greasy foods.
 When one enters, you can be sure more will follow due to the chemical trail it leaves.
 Unfortunately, it’s hard to see just a couple of ants on your floor or counter, and by the time you find them, it seems like there are thousands.
 To prevent ants, make sure all cracks and openings are sealed.
 Clear up any moisture problems, and keep areas where food is prepared or stored very clean.
 Clean up crumbs on the floor and counters more often.
 If you they don’t have something to come in for in the first place, it won’t be as big of a problem.

 Usually, homeowners are unaware of termites until they have caused significant damage.
 They feed off of your home’s foundation, weakening it and other wooden structures.
 It is important that the wood in your home does not contact the soil.
 This gives termites easy entry.
 Leaks and standing water should be taken care of promptly.
-If you do have termites, getting the help to rid your home of them is essential to making sure they are all eliminated, suggests professionals who specialize in pest control in Christiana, Delaware.
+If you do have termites, getting the help to rid your home of them is essential to making sure they are all eliminated, suggests professionals who specialize in pest control.

 While mice usually enter your home looking for food, they contaminate much more than they take.
 They often bring additional pests with them such as fleas or ticks.
 To prevent mice, all openings must be sealed.
 Mice can get through the smallest holes and cracks.
 Mousetraps work well to eliminate one or two visitors.
 If you have more mice, consider calling a professional.